pierpaologoffredo/repairing_fallacies/README.md

 ## Project Overview

-This repository contains the code and data for the paper "Repairing Fallacious Argumentation in Political Debates" by Pierpaolo Goffredo, Serena Villata, and Elena Cabrio.
+This repository contains the code and data for the paper "Repairing Fallacious Argumentation in Political Debates" by Pierpaolo Goffredo, Deborah Dore, Serena Villata, and Elena Cabrio.

 ## Abstract